Tuulos

 Tuulos (Tuulos, also Tulois) is a former municipality of Finland.
 It was consolidated with Hämeenlinna on January 1, 2009.
 The administrative center of Tuulos was Syrjäntaka.

 Neighbouring municipalities were Hauho, Hämeenlinna, Janakkala and Lammi.

-It is located in the province of Southern Finland and is part of the Tavastia Proper region.
+It was located in the former province of Southern Finland and is part of the Kanta-Häme region.
 The municipality had a population of 1,536 (2003) and covered an area of 171.24 km² of which 13.14 km² is water.
 The population density is 9.7 inhabitants per km².
 The municipality is unilingually Finnish.